-Photoshop Integration gives your team instant access to assets in their assigned Projects in globaledit directly from Photoshop!
-They can make edits and upload new versions directly to globaledit without leaving the Photoshop application.
+Photoshop Integration gives your team instant access to assets in their assigned globaledit Projects directly from Photoshop!
+Users can view markups, make edits and upload new versions directly to globaledit without leaving the Photoshop application.

 If you would like a walkthrough of the integration or to discuss how your team can best utilize this exciting feature, please contact your account manager or email email@example.com